cmpitg/cmpitg.github.com/guides/lighttable.md

     Taken from `src/lt/objs/jump_stack.cljs` as examples.

-    - Create an object template with `lt.object/object*`
+    - An object template is created with `lt.object/object*`

       ```clojure
       (lt.object/object* ::jump-stack